+You can choose to receive guaranteed income for the rest of your (or your spouse’s) life.
 You can opt to surrender your annuity contract and take a lump sum payment, or based on the date of the contract issued, you can choose from a variety of payout options for a guaranteed steady stream of income.

 Talk to a COUNTRY Financial representative about the options available to you based on your contract.

 If you meet certain requirements as outlined in your contract such as not being able to perform two of the six Activities of Daily Living, you may be able to access your annuity’s account value and waive certain surrender charges.
 If you have questions, please contact your COUNTRY Financial representative.

 Annuities offer tax-deferred growth, which means you don't pay taxes until the money is paid to you.
 When you take payouts or make a withdrawal, you pay ordinary income taxes on the portion that represents earned interest (your gain).
 You'll also be subject to a 10% federal tax penalty on earnings you withdraw before age 59 ½, unless an exception applies.

 The taxation of annuities purchased within an IRA or other tax-qualified retirement plan works a little differently.
 These annuities follow the tax rules that apply to the tax-qualified plan and may vary according to plan type.
 Buying an annuity within an IRA or other tax-qualified plan doesn't give you any extra tax deferral benefits, so you should choose your annuity based on its other features and benefits as well as its risks and costs.
 Consult with your tax advisor for information regarding your specific situation.

 Review our annuities comparison guide for a side-by-side look at your choices.

 Talk to a COUNTRY Financial representative to get more details and review the pros and cons of your options.